-If, through no fault of the Design-Builder, any of the coverages required in Section 1-07.18 (or any of the required terms of such coverages, including policy limits) become unavailable or are available only with commercially unreasonable premiums, WSDOT will consider in good faith alternative insurance packages and programs proposed by the Design-Builder, with the goal of reaching agreement on a package providing coverage equivalent to that specified herein.
-The Design-Builder must demonstrate to WSDOT's reasonable satisfaction that it has used diligent efforts in the global insurance markets to obtain the required insurance coverages, and shall advise WSDOT of the specific results of those efforts.
-The Design-Builder shall not be entitled to any increase in the Contract Price for increased costs resulting from the unavailability of coverage and the requirement to provide acceptable alternatives.
-WSDOT shall be entitled to a reduction in the Contract Price if it agrees to accept alternative policies providing less than equivalent coverage, with the amount to be determined by extrapolation using the insurance quotes included in the Escrowed Proposal Documents escrowed pursuant to Section 1-03.15 (or based on other evidence of insurance premiums as of the Proposal Date if the Escrowed Proposal Documents do not provide adequate information).
+39 1-07.18(2).9 Commercial Unavailability of Required Coverages alternative insurance packages and programs proposed by the Design-Builder, with the goal of 2 reaching agreement on a package providing coverage equivalent to that specified herein.
+The Design-Builder must demonstrate to WSDOT's reasonable satisfaction that it has used diligent 4 efforts in the global insurance markets to obtain the required insurance coverages, and shall 5 advise WSDOT of the specific results of those efforts.
+The Design-Builder shall not be entitled to 6 any increase in the Contract Price for increased costs resulting from the unavailability of coverage and the requirement to provide acceptable alternatives.
+WSDOT shall be entitled to a reduction in the Contract Price if it agrees to accept alternative policies providing less than equivalent 9 coverage, with the amount to be determined by extrapolation using the insurance quotes included 10 in the Escrowed Proposal Documents escrowed pursuant to Section 1-03.15 (or based on other evidence of insurance premiums as of the Proposal Date if the Escrowed Proposal Documents do 12 not provide adequate information).